Skip to main content

 • A swab sample from the outside of the hive

-Whenever possible samples should be collected using clean tweezers and/or gloves.
+Whenever possible, collect samples using clean tweezers and/or gloves.
 If possible, sterilise equipment (such as tweezers, hive tools, knives for cutting out comb) before use.

-Samples need to be placed into a freezer as soon as possible to prevent chemical residues from breaking down.
+Freeze samples as soon as possible.
+This prevents chemical residues from breaking down.

 If a freezer is unavailable, the sample should be placed on ice (i.e., in an insulated container with ice packs) and then transported to a freezer as soon as possible.